idosxd/idosxd/README.md

 ### My Summary
-A results-driven individual with a passion for streamlining development and operations processes.
-Aiming to contribute my skills in automation, technologies, and collaboration to enhance software delivery efficiency and drive business success.
+A results-driven person, with quick learning abilities and a passion for optimizing development and operational processes, strives to contribute to the best of his ability in automation, technologies and collaboration to improve software delivery and drive business success.

 #